TrisPatt/Big-Ts-Chophouse/README.md

 # Big T's Chophouse
 Legendary super chef champion Big T is thrilled to unveil his latest culinary venture: Big T's Chophouse.
 This new dining destination is set to become a must-visit for meat lovers, with the award-winning 32oz Big T-bone steak taking center stage.
 But the delights don't stop there, Big T's Chophouse offers a mouthwatering selection of perfectly grilled steaks, tender ribs, juicy burgers, and hearty sides that cater to every carnivorous craving.

-Complementing the feast, the saloon bar boasts a curated collection of local craft beers, fine wines, and handcrafted cocktails, ensuring the perfect pairing for every dish.
-As you indulge in these culinary masterpieces, soak in the vibrant atmosphere with live music events that transform any night into a special occasion.

-Shhh...
-While Big T’s Chophouse is known for its legendary steaks and hearty meat dishes, we haven’t forgotten about our plant-loving friends.
-Our menu also features a delicious vegan burger that’s packed with flavor, ensuring there’s something for everyone to enjoy.

 Whether you're celebrating with friends, enjoying a romantic dinner, or just looking for the best steak in town, Big T's Chophouse promises an unforgettable experience.
 Come for the food, stay for the atmosphere.
 Big T's is where great food, good times, and memorable nights come together.

 Book your table today!